 The cave now has a paved and lighted pathway that is 10 feet above the original path.
 The walk is a little over a mile for the round trip and takes an hour and 15 minutes.
-I found some of the hills challenging but not impossible.
-The walk DOWN the slopes was harder than UP!
+Some of the hills are challenging but not impossible.
 If you are in average health, the walk shouldn't be a problem.
 It is also wheelchair accessible.

 - Cathedral Caverns has the widest entrance of any commercial cave in the world.
 It is 25 feet tall and 128 feet wide.